Exclusive: Medtronic probes insulin pump risks

 McClure, formerly a security expert at healthcare giant Kaiser Permanente, says he is exposing such problems to draw them to the attention of manufacturers and regulators.

-McClure's team used a Windows PC and an antenna that communicates with the medical device over the same radio spectrum used for some cordless phones.
+McClure's team used a Windows PC and an antennae that communicates with the medical device over the same radio spectrum used for some cordless phones.

 The type of vulnerability discovered by McAfee could theoretically be used as a new cyber weapon.
 A hacker could launch a "drive-by" attack aimed at a high-profile target, such as a politician or corporate executive, who uses this type of insulin pump, McAfee researchers said.